itsLeonnnnn/MysticRealms/README.md

 ***
 ## Screenshots of the game <a name="screenshots"></a>
-Displaying the welcome screen of our game named Mystic Realms as the basic introduction for the group members and the group name
+Displaying the welcome screen of our game named Mystic Realms as the basic introduction for the group members and the group name.
 ![enter image description here](https://i.imgur.com/XAU2nAE.png)

 Displaying the main menu allows the user to choose either 1 to start the game, 2 to load the previous stored game, 3 to see the credits of the programme, or 4 to quit the game.
 For this menu, we press 3 to show the credits interface.
 ![enter image description here](https://i.imgur.com/8UgBDiF.png)

-The credit screen will be shown in this way
+The credit screen will be shown in this way.
 ![enter image description here](https://i.imgur.com/dECwNJ1.png)

 We press 4 to quit the game.